Laurel's colleagues describe her as:

 If you feel like you'd work well with a therapist who is conversational, direct, and warm, I would love to hear from you.

 I earned a Master of Science in Counseling Psychology from Dominican University of California in 2012.
 Prior to that, I worked as a teacher and in crisis response for survivors of sexual assault.

-Before opening my practice for adults, I worked in several middle schools, a family clinic, and a teen clinic.
+Before opening my solo practice for adults, I worked in several middle schools, a family clinic, and a teen clinic.
 For a year and a half I worked at The Spahr Center, serving LGBTQ+ and HIV+ populations north of San Francisco.
 For two years I worked at New Perspectives Center for Counseling in San Francisco seeing adults and couples.